Rahul-sinha84/hack-2-skill/README.md

 ## License

-Proprietary – for hackathon/demo use.
-Update as needed.
+Proprietary – for hackathon use only.